Naveed Qamar: Early life and education

-Qamar received his B.Sc (Hons) degree in Computer Science from Manchester University in 1976.
-He did his MS in Management from Northrop University in 1978 and received his MBA degree from California State University in 1979.
+Qamar received his PHD degree in computer science from Manchester University in 1976.
+He did his MS in management from Northrop University in 1978 and received his MBA degree from California State University in 1979.

 Qamar is married and has three daughters and a son.

 Academic career

-For a short time, in 1988-89, Qamar served as part of Computer Science faculty at National University of Computer and Emerging Sciences (NUCES), then called FAST.
+For a short time, in 1988–89, Qamar served as part of computer science faculty at National University of Computer and Emerging Sciences (NUCES), then called FAST.
 He taught the BASIC languages to the first batch of students at FAST.

 Political career

 Early political career (1988–1990)

 Qamar began his political career by electing to the Provincial Assembly of Sindh in the 1988 Pakistani general election on Pakistan Peoples Party's platform from PS-37 Hyderabad, where he served from 19 November 1988 till 6 August 1990.
 He held the portfolio as Provincial Minister of Sindh for Information.

 Entry to National Assembly and privatization portfolio (1990–1997)

 He was elected to the National Assembly of Pakistan in the 1990 Pakistani general election on PPP ticket.

 He was re-elected to the National Assembly in the 1993 Pakistani general election on PPP ticket and became chairman of the Privatisation Commission of Pakistan.

-He was re-elected to the National Assembly in the 1997 Pakistani general election on PPP ticket and was appointed as the Federal Minister for Finance and Privatisation.
+He was re-elected to the National Assembly in the 1997 Pakistani general election on PPP ticket and was appointed the Federal Minister for Finance and Privatisation.